 Originally published in Chinese in 1919, the chapter “Hsün Tzǔ and His School of Confucianism” (pp 279–311) stresses the importance of heaven, human nature, and ritual in Xunzi’s thought.
 It also argues that Xunzi is a “materialistic” thinker who advocates a cosmological argument for naturalism.
 Fung also explores the Daoist and Mohist influences on Xunzi’s thought.

 Graham, Angus C. Disputers of the Tao: Philosophical Argument in Ancient China.
-Chicago: Open Court, 1989.
+La Salle, IL: Open Court, 1989.

 In the chapter “Hsün-tzu’s Confucianism: Morality as Man’s Invention to Control His Nature” (pp. 235–266), Graham highlights key passages that are pertinent to Xunzi’s view on heaven, human nature, the heart/mind, ritual, and naming.
 It insightfully points out a difference between possibility (ke) and capability (neng) in Xunzi’s understanding of human nature, a point that generates discussion in later studies on Xunzi.